MeteoSwiss-APN/phenology_curve_fitting/README.md

   12. Navigate through the content in your browser webbrowser of choice (e.g. Firefox or Brave), by clicking on the link displayed in the terminal.
 ## Data

-There is quite a lot of external data required for this analysis and only people working at MeteoSwiss will have access to all of it.
-In the folder */ext-data* scripts are stored that will retrieve and preprocess the data from external sources.
-The ready-made data is then stored in the */data* folder and accessed by various scripts.
+There is data required for this analysis.
+In the folder */ext-data* a script is stored that will retrieve and preprocess the data from external sources.
+The ready-made data is then stored in the */data* folder.
+The retrieval is only available within the MeteoSwiss Network

 - **dwh**: Text files of Pollen-Measurements (Concentrations 1/m^3) averaged daily.
   The data is retrieved with the ruby script dwh_retrieve().
-Used in various vignettes.